IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 #### Single Email Mapping Request Example

-The following query illustrates how to map a single email address, using a database named `UID2` for accessing the UID2 Share as an example.
+The following queries illustrate how to map a single email address, using the [default database and schema names](#database-and-schema-names).

 ##### Advertiser Solution Query
 ```